Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \paragraph{Results and Discussion.} The bAbI tasks have low concurrence with \humanconstructedbenchmarks{}---high concurrence is not universal.
 Modeling approaches often have either near-perfect or near-random performance (Figure~\ref{fig:squad_vs_synthetic}).

-\subsection{What is Necessary for Concurrence on Non-Pretrained Models?}
+\subsection{What is Sufficient for Concurrence on Non-Pretrained Modeling Approaches?}

+To better understand the sufficient conditions for concurrence with \humanconstructedbenchmarks{}, we are interested in constructing a minimal synthetic benchmark with high concurrence.
+Given that human-written passages and questions are not necessary for high concurrence with \humanconstructedbenchmarks{} (\S\ref{sec:squad_vs_cloze}), but the programmatically-generated bAbI synthetic benchmarks have low concurrence (\S\ref{sec:babi}), we design a minimal synthetic benchmark with high concurrence with \humanconstructedbenchmarks{} over non-pretrained modeling approaches.

-\paragraph{Setup.} Questions in extractive QA benchmarks can often be answered by exploiting lexical overlap between question and passage tokens \citep{weissenborn2017making}.
-We build a minimal synthetic cloze benchmark (\fuzzypmsyntheticqa{}) that explicitly targets this fuzzy pattern-matching and find that it has high concurrence with SQuAD on non-pretrained models.
+\paragraph{Setup.} Questions in extractive QA benchmarks can often be answered by exploiting lexical overlap between question and passage tokens \citep{weissenborn2017making,Krishna2019ThievesOS}.
+To better understand the limits of concurrence, we build a minimal synthetic cloze benchmark (\fuzzypmsyntheticqa{}) that explicitly targets this fuzzy pattern-matching and find that it has high concurrence with SQuAD on non-pretrained modeling approaches.
 Figure~\ref{fig:synthetic_patternmatching_example} shows a sample passage and question-answering pairs.
-We use \numprint{10000} questions over \numprint{2000} passages (5 questions per passage) for training and \numprint{10000} questions over \numprint{2000} passages (5 questions per passage) for evaluation.
+We use \numprint{10000} questions for training and \numprint{10000} questions for evaluation.
 See Appendix~\ref{appendix:synthetic_patternmatching_construction_details} for further details about \fuzzypmsyntheticqa{}'s construction.

 \paragraph{Passage Generation.} We generate the passage by randomly sampling 150 tokens from the uniform distribution over a token vocabulary.
 The token vocabulary is taken from the WikiText-2 training set \citep{merity2017pointer} and has \numprint{68429} types.